 Traditional Wi-Fi protocols have made significant advances in wireless speeds, but signal range has suffered precisely because of this rush for speeds.

-Wi-Fi HaLow is an attempt to correct this lag in the suite of Wi-Fi, particularly in a world where IoT devices are growing exponentially and need a reliable way to stay constantly connected to each other and to the .
+Wi-Fi HaLow is an attempt to address this lag in Wi-Fi's suite of capabilities, particularly in a world where IoT devices are growing exponentially and need a reliable way to stay constantly connected to each other and the internet.

 HaLow also consumes much less power, as it can remain in a low-power state thanks to the various sleep modes defined in the 802.11ah specification.